On this page you can find advance care directives and other documents relevant to Western Australia.

-In a Values and Preferences Form: Planning for my future care you can record additional preferences for future care and state where your advance care directives, such as an Enduring Power of Guardianship or an Advance Health Directive can be found.
+In a Values and Preferences Form: Planning for my future care you can record your values and preferences for future health and personal care and state where your advance care directives, such as an Enduring Power of Guardianship or an Advance Health Directive can be found.

-Although the My Advance Care Plan is not a legal document, the content can still have a guiding effect by assisting substitute decision-makers and clinicians if you are unable to make or communicate your decisions, values and preferences.
+Although the Values and Preferences Form is not a legal document, the content can still have a guiding effect by assisting substitute decision-makers and health professionals if you are unable to make or communicate your decisions, values and preferences.